 As mentioned, absorbing knowledge requires a conscious effort.
-And while regularly revisiting the knowledge you’re trying to absorb (for example, by re-reading an article or scheduling regular study sessions to grasp a new concept) is great, if you want to all but guarantee you’ll absorb the knowledge you’re trying to integrate?
-Try passing on the knowledge torch—and sharing that knowledge with someone else.
+And while regularly revisiting the knowledge you’re trying to absorb is great, try passing on the knowledge torch—and share that knowledge with someone else.

 According to the Learning Pyramid Model, the average person retains a whopping 90 percent of the information they learn when they teach that information to others.
 That’s because teaching something to someone else requires you to more deeply engage with the information; you have to really understand the knowledge before you can teach it to another person—which can help you better absorb it.

 So, for example, did your co-worker teach you a new sales strategy that you really want to remember—and integrate into your future sales pitches?
 Offer to demonstrate the strategy to more junior salespeople.
 The act of teaching will help solidify the knowledge in your mind—and help you absorb it for the long term.